Ōe, Yamagata: Demographics

 Per Japanese census data, the population of Ōe has declined by more than half from its peak around 1950.
 It is now smaller than it was a century ago.

 History

 The area of present-day Ōe was part of ancient Dewa Province.
 During the Kamakura period it was controlled by the Ōe clan.
 During the early Edo period, it was the site of a castle and center of the briefly-lived Aterazawa Domain (12,000 koku), which was absorbed into Tsuruoka Domain.
 After the start of the Meiji period, the area became part of Nishimurayama District, Yamagata Prefecture.
 The village of Aterizawa was established on April 1, 1889 with the establishment of the modern municipalities system.
 The town of Ōe was established on August 20, 1959 by the merger of the town of Aterazawa and the village of Urushikawa.

 Economy

 The economy of Ōe is based on agriculture.

 Education

-Ōe has two public elementary schools and one public middle school operated by the Town government and one public high schools operated by the Yamagata Prefectural Board of Education.
+Ōe has two public elementary schools and one public middle school operated by the Town government and one public high school operated by the Yamagata Prefectural Board of Education.